Refuse & Recycling Services

 Residents can change container sizes once every twelve months free of charge.
 Additional container swaps will cost $25.

-Service rates listed below are effective September 1, 2020 to September 1, 2021; two percent annual rate increases occur every other year beginning September 1.
+Service rates listed below are effective September 1, 2021; two percent annual rate increases occur every other year beginning September 1.
 Residents are billed for services quarterly.

 |Refuse Cart Size||Monthly Rate|